f-droid/fdroid-website/_docs/Running_a_Mirror.md

 ##### 5. Test that your mirror works

-Manually add your mirror to F-Droid to test that it works.
+Manually add your mirror to [F-Droid client](https://f-droid.org/packages/org.fdroid.fdroid/) to test that it works.

 Go to Settings -> Repositories, click the "+" button, and then manually enter your repository URL (don't use the QR code): https://fdroidmirror.example.com/fdroid/repo?fingerprint=43238D512C1E5EB2D6569F4A3AFBF5523418B82E0A3ED1552770ABB9A9C9CCAB